aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

 }
 ```

-Here is some already familiar pattern where first is implemented actors companion object, where message protocol is defined and also factory method that returns actor wrapped in a Props class which is immutable configuration object used for creating new actors through *actors system* or *actor context*.
+Here is some already familiar pattern where the first is implemented actors companion object, where message protocol is defined and also factory method that returns actor wrapped in a Props class which is immutable configuration object used for creating new actors through *actors system* or *actor context*.
 If something is not clear in the previous sentence I recommend reading [this page](https://doc.akka.io/docs/akka/current/actors.html) of Akka official documentation.

 Now let's talk about the message protocol.
 There are four defined messages:
-* **ResultRequest**  is a message that is received by *Master Actor*, when there is no data left to process, which means, as a name suggest, that worker actor should return aggregated processing results to *Master Actor*.
+* **ResultRequest**  is a message that is received by *Master Actor*, when there is no data left to process, which means, as a name suggests, that worker actor should return aggregated processing results to *Master Actor*.
 * **ResultResponse**  is, as you assumed,  a message that contains all data processed by a worker.
-* **Date** and **Log** case classes are our domain objects which are consturcted from **Line** message received by *Master Actor*.
+* **Date** and **Log** case classes are our domain objects which are constructed from **Line** message received by *Master Actor*.

 By now, as we are already familiar with a message flow through actors, we know that **Line** is just a wrapper class around line read from source by *Ingestion Actor* sent to *Master Actor* and finally forwarded to one of the *Worker Actors*.
 The goal of our application is to count the number of occurrences of HTTP status codes from file reading it line by line.
 So upon receiving **Line**,  *Worker Actor* should transform that to  **Log** case class.
 So here is an implementation of that function: